 Primer to the basin and its biota (skip to second paragraph and beyond to see my past and present research in the basin)

 I have been working in Cuatro Ciénegas since 1998.
 It is, without question, one of the more remarkable natural systems on Earth.
 The valley is nestled within the basin and range of the Chihuahuan Desert in Coahuila, Mexico.
 At about 200 square kilometers, Cuatro Ciénegas hosts a multitude of springs, rios, lagunas, and marshes.
 These variously connected aquatic habitats form gradient systems, spanning from physicochemically benign headsprings to environmentally severe marshes and terminal, evaporative lagunas.
 Within this diverse environmental setting is found one of the more concentrated assemblages of endemic aquatic species known to science.
 Along the transitions from physicochemically constant thermal springs, through intermediate habitats, and into environmentally severe, terminal lagunas and marshes, species diversity declines rapidly.
 Among the most well studied aquatic species are the highly diverse and largely endemic hydrobiid snail fauna and a phylogenetically rich assortment of fishes, of which 9 out of 16 native species are also endemic.
 Not only is the basin remarkable for its endemism but also the eclectic ancestral connections of the species that evolved here.
-For example, although a majority of endemic and native species are ancestrally associated with the Rio Grande (Rio Bravo) to the north, the pupfish Cyprinodon atrorus (top picture) has closest relatives to the west in the State of Durango (Rio Aguanaval and Rio Nazas); the Poeciliid Xiphophorus gordoni is the northernmost species of the genus, with closest relations to species in the Panuco basin to the south; and the mysterious C. bifasciatus (middle picture), which is ecologically and behaviorally atypical of the genus, is of uncertain geographic origin and phylogenetic placement in the genus, though it is presumed to represent one of the older endemic fish lineages in the basin and is likely a basal member of the genus.
+For example, although a majority of endemic and native species are ancestrally associated with the Rio Grande (Rio Bravo) to the north, the pupfish Cyprinodon atrorus (top picture) has closest relatives to the west in the State of Durango (Rio Aguanaval and Rio Nazas); the Poeciliid Xiphophorus gordoni is the northernmost species of the genus, with closest relations to species in the Panuco basin to the south; and the mysterious C. bifasciatus (middle picture), which is ecologically and behaviorally atypical of the genus and is of uncertain biogeographic origin and phylogenetic placement within the genus; this species, however, is thought to represent one of the older endemic fish lineages in the basin and is likely a basal Cyprinodon.
 Thus, with respect to the aquatic fauna, the basin is rich in biodiversity from the perspectives of endemism, biogeographic origins, and diverse adaptations across a range of environmental conditions.
-Geologically, the basin is a wonder; hydrogeologically, it essentially remains a mystery.
+Geologically, the basin is a wonder; hydrologically it for all practical purposes remains a mystery.

 Research in the Cuatro Cienegas basin